ajmalkoti/ajmalkoti.github.io/tutorials/git_setup_and_use.md

    git clone git@github.com:username/projectname
    e.g.
    ```/Home/User/GitHub>> git clone git@github.com:ajmalkoti/ANCC_MCHVRatio```
+  It may ask for password, that you provided during creation of ssh-keys.
+  It is not your github password.
 Now you should be able to download all the documents within the project.

 ## How to make some changes and update the repository